SAP/spartacus-docs/_pages/dev/context.md

  ...
 ```

-For a better understanding of how this works, every property will be explained.
+For a better understanding of how these properties work, each one will be explained.

 ### Parameters

 The `parameters` property will take a list of attributes and their defined values.

 The definition for `language` is provided below:

 ```typescript